NightQuest/SKSE/skse_readme.txt

 If your mod requires SKSE, please provide a link to the main SKSE website <http://skse.silverlock.org/> instead of packaging it with your mod install.
 Future versions of SKSE will be backwards compatibile, so including a potentially old version can cause confusion and/or break other mods which require newer versions.

-When your mod loads, use the command GetSKSEVersion to make sure a compatible version of SKSE is installed.
-In general, make sure you are testing for any version later than the minimum version you support, as each update to SKSE will have a higher version number.
-Something like:
+When your mod loads, use the command GetSKSERelease to make sure a compatible version of SKSE is installed.
+This command will return an integer that will be incremented for every release of SKSE, making version checking simple.
+GetSKSEVersion/Minor/Beta are still available, but those are suggested to be used only to report version numbers to the user.

-if GetSKSEVersion < 5
+if GetSKSERelease < 5
    MessageBox "This mod requires a newer version of SKSE." endif